 2. Site search report

-The site search report helps you understand what users are searching for to find what they need on your website.
+The site search report shows how users search to find what they need on your website.

 To find the search report: